 Why should I attend?

-Illustration is a business, the more you know about how a real illustrator works the faster you can get up to speed in your own career.
+Illustration is a business, the more you know about how a real illustrator works and what art directors look for, the faster you can succeed in your own career.

-We covered business aspects in school how is your conference different?
+We covered business in school, how is this conference different?